 In the video below, Tom Danisiewicz, DC, demonstrates some simple lacrosse ball exercises that can help relieve pain from biceps tendonitis and triceps tendonitis.

 Don’t let tendonitis pain disrupt your life.
-Schedule an appointment with an Airrosti provider today and learn how Airrosti can help you get back to living pain free.
-Our providers are dedicated to finding and treating the root cause of your pain, quickly and effectively.
-We also take time to educate you on your injury, sharing tools and resources you can use at home to help boost your recovery.
+Airrosti Certified Providers are dedicated to finding and treating the root cause of your pain, quickly and effectively.
+Additionally, your Provider will educate you on your injury, sharing tools and resources you can use at home to help boost your recovery.
+Schedule your appointment today!